-The Helpdesks are located on the ground floor of the Peter J. Cayan Library (Utica) and the third floor of CESTM (Albany).
+The Helpdesk is located on the ground floor of the Peter J. Cayan Library.

 Computer Lab Usage

 Every student receives a computer account.
 This account is used to access the college email system, web systems, computer labs, and network services.